operator-framework/operator-sdk/website/content/en/docs/contribution-guidelines/testing/travis-build.md

 ### Helm Tests

 1. Run [helm e2e tests][helm-e2e].
-    1. Create base helm operator project by running [`hack/image/helm/scaffold-helm-image.go`][helm-base].
-    2. Build base helm operator image.
+    1. Build base helm operator image.
-    3. Create and configure a new helm type nginx-operator.
+    1. Create and configure a new helm type nginx-operator.
-    4. Create cluster resources.
+    1. Create cluster resources.
-    5. Wait for operator to be ready.
+    1. Wait for operator to be ready.
-    6. Create nginx CR and wait for it to be ready.
+    1. Create nginx CR and wait for it to be ready.
-    7. Scale up the dependent deployment and verify the operator reconciles it back down.
+    1. Scale up the dependent deployment and verify the operator reconciles it back down.
-    8. Scale up the CR and verify the dependent deployment scales up accordingly.
+    1. Scale up the CR and verify the dependent deployment scales up accordingly.
-    9. Delete nginx CR and verify that finalizer (which writes a message in the operator logs) ran.
+    1. Delete nginx CR and verify that finalizer (which writes a message in the operator logs) ran.
-    10. Run `operator-sdk migrate` to add go source to the operator (see this [note][deps_mgmt] on dependency management first).
-    11. Run `operator-sdk build` to compile the new binary and build a new image.
-    12. Re-run steps 4-9 to test the migrated operator.

 **NOTE**: All created resources, including the namespace, are deleted using a bash trap when the test finishes